 Bankruptcy cases are governed by the Federal Rules of Bankruptcy Procedure, also known as the "Bankruptcy Rules."
-The Bankruptcy Rules are promulgated by the U.S. Supreme Court and were last amended in December 2013.
+The Bankruptcy Rules are promulgated by the U.S. Supreme Court and were last amended in April 2017, effective December 2017.
 The Bankruptcy Rules also prescribe the use of Official Forms in bankruptcy cases.

 The Bankruptcy Rules and Official Forms are available in print and online.
 In print, they can be found as part of the official and unofficial versions of the United States Code.
 The Bankruptcy Rules are located in an appendix to Title 11 in the official U.S.C., appearing after Chapter 15 of the Bankruptcy Code.
 The U.S.C. refers users to the website of the United States Courts (see below) for the Official Forms.

 Annotated Bankruptcy Rules are located in volumes shelved immediately after Title 11 in the print U.S.C.A.
 In addition, Bankruptcy Appellate Panel rules are available in an appendix to the rules volumes.
 In the print U.S.C.S., both the Bankruptcy Rules and the Official Forms are found in the court rules volumes at end of the set.

 The Bankruptcy Rules can also be found in commercially produced annual pamphlet editions, such as the Collier Portable Pamphlet (KF1524 .C588, current year on Reserve, earlier years on level 2), and in the leading treatises (Collier and Norton, below).